 Safety, efficacy and pharmacokinetics of Ovitrelle in patients with renal or hepatic impairment have not been established.

 There is no relevant use of Ovitrelle in the paediatric population.

 For subcutaneous use.
 Self-administration of Ovitrelle should only be performed by patients who are adequately trained and have access to expert advice.

 Ovitrelle is for single use only.

 For instructions on the administration with the pre-filled pen, see section 6.6 and the “Instructions for use” provided in the carton.

 • Hypersensitivity to the active substance or to any of the excipients listed in section 6.1

 • Tumours of the hypothalamus or pituitary gland

-• Ovarian enlargement or cyst due to reasons other than polycystic ovarian disease
+• Ovarian enlargement or cyst unrelated to polycystic ovarian syndrome

 • Gynaecological haemorrhages of unknown aetiology